KatharinaBuelow/snow-research/README.md

 # git-repository for snow-research
 #
-:snowman: The snow research is a cooperation with

-Sven Kotlarski (Meteo Swiss)and Christian Steger (ETH), Claas Teichmann, Katharina Bülow
+:snowman: The snow research is a cooperation with Christain Steger (ETH) and Sven Kotlarski (Meteo Swiss), Claas Teichmann, Katharina Bülow, Ludwig Lierhammer

 This git repository holds the GERICS contribution

 ## 1.)
-Indice calculation - old scripts from mistral
+Indice calculation have been calculated on mistral

-program is in the directory INDICES
- - python/3 is required
+ - cdo has been used
  - Calculats indices for snw and snowdays: Annual, seasonal, NDJFMA, monthly Means
  - Snow day is greater than : snw =  9.36 [kg/m²] ; snd 0.03 [m] (snw = 0.03 m *0.312 kg/m3)